 'From the Field' Goldsmiths' Award

-Are you a teacher interested in inspiring young people to get involved in fieldwork?
-Do you want to work with experienced researchers to develop exciting new educational resources for your pupils and other geography teachers?
+The 'From the Field' Goldsmiths' Awards provide funding to teachers interested in inspiring young people to get involved in fieldwork and develop exciting new educational resources for pupils and geography teachers.

-Delivered in collaboration with The Goldsmiths' Company, several awards of £500 are available to geography teachers to work alongside practitioners at the cutting edge of geographical research to develop educational resources for the classroom.
+Delivered in collaboration with The Goldsmiths' Company, these awards were established in 2011, as a 3 year programme.
+Awards of £500 were made available to geography teachers to work alongside practitioners at the cutting edge of geographical research to develop educational resources for the classroom.

 'From the Field' Goldsmiths' Award guidelines (PDF)